 Assemble Your Dog-Friendly “Egg Hunt”

 Any good plastic egg hunt needs at least two things – treat-filled eggs and willing participants.
 Plastic eggs are an ideal option for hiding little snacks for your dog.
 They can, however, pose some risks for dogs that you can avoid with some planning.
 Choose plastic eggs that are large enough to ensure that your dog cannot swallow them whole.
 If your dog insists on chewing on the plastic eggs, simply hide the treats around your home or yard without using them.
-You could also use another toy like a Kong as an alternative.
+You could also use an alternative, such as a Kong toy.
 The idea is the same, and the game is still just as fun and enriching.

 Choose Your Dog Treats